oliver983/elec4630-blog/README.md

-# Your blog
+# My Blog

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+### Oliver Ryan
+### S47479638
+This blog is for elec4630 and is required for assignment 2. the blog will og throuhg post on the lecture and assignment content